zengineering/zengineering.github.io/_posts/2018-05-01-resource-files-in-kotlin.md

 }
 ```

-This uses some Kotlin extension methods to read the file line-by-line.
+This uses some [kotlin.io](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/index.html) extension methods to read the file line-by-line.

-Hopefully this entry will save other jar-distribution-newbies some time and sanity.
+I'm sure there is some other fix for resolving the file path, but this works just fine.
+Hopefully my journey will save other jar-distribution-newbies some time and sanity.